 Portbus tickets cost €3 one way or €4 round trip.
-They are also included as part of the Barcelona Day Pass that we recommend.

 You can also book a private transfer from the port, or catch a taxi.
 This is definitely going to be the most expensive way to get into the city, although you will avoid more of the queues, especially if you are arriving on a larger cruise ship.